 When looking at Presidents of the United States we can see some similarities between the Presidents.
 When looking at President Reagan, President Carter, and President Clinton we can see that all three of them tried to reform or reduce the size of the federal government.
 By looking at their efforts we can evaluate them to see if they were good at reform or reducing the size of the federal bureaucracy.

 The first President that will be evaluated is President Reagan.
 When President Reagan took office in his first inaugural he stated that “government is not the solution to our problem; government is the problem” (Nelson, 2014, 23).
 With that being said President Reagan wanted to reduce the size of the federal government (Nelson, 2014).
 When looking at his successes in office one can look to see that he signed laws that provided a large amount of cuts to government spending which has been estimated to be about 4.7% and cut the tax rates (Samples, 2010).
 Although, these were done in President Reagan's presidency it is important to look to see how he did in regards to actually reducing the federal government.
 During his presidency he was able to eliminate one program that had been created in 1974 that was authorized by “the Comprehensive Employment Training Act” (Samples, 2010, para.
 8).
 Since there was one program that was eliminated one could say that President Reagan was successful in reducing the size of government.
 However, one needs to look further to see if he did indeed reduce the size of government as he stated that he wanted to do in his first inauguration.
 There was spending increases in the Department of Education, Social Security, Medicare, and Medicaid (Samples, 2010).
 In other words, even though President Reagan cut one program the amount of spending increased in other areas during his entire Presidency.
-Meaning that his calls for reduction in government were not successful.
+This means that his calls for reduction in government were not successful.

 Another President that can be looked at when looking at reforming the federal bureaucracy is President Carter.
 President Carter really wanted to put into place a program that would change that the federal government operated.
 President Carter compromised on some areas in order to get what he wanted into play which was “The Civil Service Reform Act” (Nelson, 2014, p.
 389).
 In this act it made it where the personnel system of the federal government went to an agency that was oversaw by someone that the President put into place (Nelson, 2014).
 By doing this it allowed the Presidency to gain a lot of power and made it in a manner where it totally reformed the way that the federal agencies were run.
 By looking at this it is important to note that President Carter was successful in reforming the government.
 It is also interesting to see that he compromised on one area in order to get this act passed and into effect.